-The purpose of the Stock Option Plan (the "Plan") of Rockland Minerals Corp., a body corporate incorporated under the Business Corporations Act (British Columbia) (the "Company"), is to advance the interests of the Company by encouraging the directors, officers, employees and consultants of the Company to acquire shares in the Company, thereby increasing their proprietary interest in the Company, encouraging them to remain associated with the Company and furnishing them with additional incentive in their efforts on behalf of the Company in the conduct of their affairs.
+The purpose of the Stock Option Plan (the "Plan") of International Corona Capital Corp. (formerly Rockland Minerals Corp.), a body corporate incorporated under the Business Corporations Act (British Columbia) (the "Company"), is to advance the interests of the Company by encouraging the directors, officers, employees and consultants of the Company to acquire shares in the Company, thereby increasing their proprietary interest in the Company, encouraging them to remain associated with the Company and furnishing them with additional incentive in their efforts on behalf of the Company in the conduct of their affairs.